Learn how to audit Radiation Oncology services like a rockstar.

 What else do you need to know?

-Tune in to our upcoming webinar with expert medical auditor, La Tanya McNair, to learn how to audit Radiation Oncology services like a rockstar.
-This webinar will include:
+Watch this webinar with expert medical auditor, La Tanya McNair, to learn how to audit Radiation Oncology services like a rockstar.
+This webinar includes:

 - OIG (Office of Inspector General) penalties and fines